harlows/eResources/Panopto/making-an-offline-recording.md

 # Making‌ ‌an‌ ‌offline‌ ‌recording
--> There may be times when you will not be able to record directly to Panopto.
+> There may be times when you will not be able to record directly to Panopto.
-This might be due to a maintenance time or an upgrade.
+>This might be due to a maintenance time or an upgrade.
-At these times you can make an offline recording.
+>At these times you can make an offline recording.

-Windows
+## Windows
 1. Open the Panopto client.
-On your desktop, double-click the Panopto icon to open the Panopto Recorder program.
+On your desktop, double-click the **Panopto icon** to open the **Panopto Recorder**.
 Alternatively, you can search for the programme in your system.